raylee/tldr-sh-client/README.md

 ### License

-Original client by Ray Lee http://github.com/raylee/tldr (MIT license)
+Original tldr client in bash by Ray Lee http://github.com/raylee/tldr (MIT license)

-Relicensed under GPLv3+
+The tldr-bash-client is relicensed under GPLv3+ and tldr-lint is GPLv3+ as well.

 <img alt="tldr new markdown screenshot" src="tldr-markdown-new.jpg" title="tldr new markdown" width="600" />